NEST Question Papers 2025 With Solutions (OUT), Download Answers PDF Here

 NEST Exam Pattern 2025

-The NISER, Bhubaneshwar, has announced the NEST exam pattern 2025 for the Computer-Based Test.
-According to the NEST exam pattern, there will be four subjects in the examination, Physics, Chemistry, Biology and Mathematics, out of which the best of 3 sections will be considered for the preparation of the merit list.
-Each subject will account for 20 questions.
+The NISER, Bhubaneshwar, announced the NEST exam pattern 2025 for the Computer-Based Test.
+According to the NEST exam pattern, there are four subjects in the examination, Physics, Chemistry, Biology and Mathematics, out of which the best of 3 sections are considered for the preparation of the merit list.
+Each subject account for 20 questions.
 The complete details about the NEST exam pattern 2025 are provided below:

 NEST Exam Pattern 2025